IntEL4CoRo/ViB-public/content/posts/Giskard/index.md

 ---

 Giskard is an open source motion planning and control framework, which uses constraint and optimization based task space control to generate trajectories for the whole body of mobile manipulators.
-It offers easy to use Pyhton and ROS interfaces that facilitate the specification of constraints for the underlying optimization problem, which is solved for the instantaneous joint velocities of the robot.
+It offers easy to use Python and ROS interfaces that facilitate the specification of constraints for the underlying optimization problem, which is solved for the instantaneous joint velocities of the robot.

 <div class="hidde-after-preview">